wdi-atx-10/javascript-challenge-homework/README.md

 # Javascript Challenge Homework

-For this homework we have some Javascript challenges which will use a combination of all the functions of Javascript which you have learned so far.
-For this homework you have two assigned challenge and one bonus challenge.
+For this homework we have some Javascript challenges which will sharpen what you have learned so far.
+There are two assigned challenge and one bonus challenge.

 For this assignment we will complete the Birthday Countdown and the Letter Count problems.

+The instructions for both of these activities are located in their respected javascript files.

 In the Letter Count Challenge, you should be able to split a string of letters and then be able to count the number of specific letters within that string.